 - Cornstarch and Water- These cookies have no egg so this mixture helps bind everything together.

 - Applesauce- For this recipe we use applesauce with cinnamon and no added sugar.
-You can use store bought or find my homemade recipe here.
+You can use store bought or use my slow cooker apple sauce recipe.

 - Apple Cider/ Apple Juice- We reduce it down to concentrate the flavor so the glaze has that lovely apple taste!